North Capitol Street Line: History

+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to cutback the 80 from the Kennedy Center to McPherson Square station and add late-night service to 2:00 AM between July and December 2021 in the first half of the fiscal year.
+In the second half of the fiscal year between January to June 2022, WMATA proposed to reroute the 80 to terminate at Federal Triangle station, from the intersection of North Capitol Street NW & Massachusetts Avenue NW to operate over E Street and 10th Street to partially replace the D6.
+Service after midnight would also be eliminated Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service changes.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM.

+On June 10, 2021, WMATA proposed to increase the 80 to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.
+However the proposed cutback from The Kennedy Center to McPherson Square station was brought back.
+Service to Kennedy Center would be replaced by Routes 42 and 43.

 On September 5, 2021, the line was shorten to operate up to McPherson Square station and service to Kennedy Center was replaced by routes 42 and 43.
 Service was also increased to operate every 12 minutes daily.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays with Route 31 being suspended.
+Full weekday service and all Route 31 service resumed on February 7, 2022.

 Early morning and late night service was extended to Foggy Bottom station on June 25, 2023.

 As of December 17, 2023, the route now operates 24/7.

 In WMATA's FY2025, they proposed terminating Route 80 at Washington Union Station instead of McPherson Square, eliminating service on service along H Street, I Street, K Street, 15th Street, 13th Street, Pennsylvania Avenue, and Massachusetts Avenue.
 It was also proposed Route 80 would be moved into the 20-minute Frequent Service Network, rather than the 12-minute Frequent Service Network from 7 a.m. to 9 p.m. every day of the week.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided the service changes.